anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week2.md

-# Week 2: Model overview
+# Course 1 Week 2: Model overview

 ## Selecting and Training a Model